betheden/hebrew-grammar/content/pronoun_relative.rst

 Summary
 -------

-Relative pronouns are pronouns which function as a relative particle, that is, to introduce words or phrases that describe a noun.
+Relative pronouns are pronouns which function as a relative particle, that is, to introduce a phrase or clause that describes a noun.
-Relative pronouns are translated into English as “who", “that", “which", "when", or "where".

 Article
 -------

+Either term is correct.
+In English, the relative pronouns include: “who", "what", “that", “which", "when", or "where".
+In most cases, Biblical Hebrew simply uses either the :ref:`relative particle<particle_relative>` אֲשֶׁר or the prefix -שֶׁ to introduce a relative clause.
+However, in rare instances Biblical Hebrew uses certain other pronouns to serve this same function.

-In Biblical Hebrew, the terms "relative pronoun" and :ref:`"relative particle"<particle_relative>` are two different names for the same thing.
-Either term is grammatically correct.
+.. note:: In Biblical Hebrew, the terms "relative pronoun" and "relative particle" are two different names for the same thing.

 זוּ
 ----